-More specifically, I am interested in how children (and adults) use syntactic structures to make inferences about what sentences mean.
-I study how children use their conceptual and linguistic representations of causation to make inferences about particular events in the world, and about the meanings of syntactic structures such as the transitive (Jane broke the lamp) and periphrastic causative (Jane made the lamp break) in their native language.
-I'm also interested in event representations in early development, and pragmatics in early langauge production.
+I'm broadly interested in questions about how early development informs how we understand adult cognition and language.
+First, how are pre- or non-linguistic concepts like causation, agency and physical space mapped to language?
+Second, how do early cognitive capacities like social cognition and awareness of information structure impact language learning and use?
+More specifically, I am interested in how children (and adults) use syntactic structures to make inferences about what sentences mean, and to choose the right things to say to get their own meanings across.
+I study how children use their conceptual and linguistic representations of causation and motion to make inferences about particular events in the world, and about the meanings of syntactic structures such as the transitive (Jane broke the lamp) and periphrastic causative (Jane made the lamp break).